Adaptavate – building a healthier future with next-generation materials

 Brokering fundamental research

 Besides accessing David Sykes’ expertise, STBAH also enabled a new partnership between Adaptavate and University of Bath, which saw the launch of a joint research project* to explore the development of a self-healing wall plaster.
-The project investigated technology developed by Bath researchers Dr Susanne Gebhard and Dr Kevin Paine to assess the feasibility of using bacteria for self-healing wall plaster – an advancement with significant positive environmental and economic outcomes.
+The project investigated technology developed by Bath researchers Dr Susanne Gebhard and Professor Kevin Paine to assess the feasibility of using bacteria for self-healing wall plaster – an advancement with significant positive environmental and economic outcomes.